Arielle0222/Arielle0222/README.md

 ## 😎 About Me

 Hello!
-I’m **SEOHEE KIM(ARIELLE)**, a student majoring in Software and Artificial Intelligence (SW/AI) in Republic of Korea.🇰🇷 I am dedicated to becoming a **Autonomous Driving Engineer** specializing in **perception and environment modeling** solutions for autonomous vehicles.
+I’m **SEOHEE KIM(ARIELLE)**, a student majoring in Software and Artificial Intelligence (SW/AI) in Republic of Korea.🇰🇷 I am dedicated to becoming a **Autonomous Driving Engineer** specializing in **perception and environment modeling** solutions for autonomous vehicles.
 This GitHub page showcases my learning journey, ongoing projects, and the technology stack I am working with.

 ## 🚀 Objective